 WHERE TO DRINK IN WEDGEWOOD-HOUSTON

 There’s no shortage of watering holes in Wedgewood-Houston.
 From coffee shops to cocktail bars to breweries and distilleries, there are plenty of spots to sit and sip.
-Jackalope Brewing Company’s The Ranch is open Wednesday through Sunday, serves 16 original beers on tap, has a dog-friendly patio with shuffleboard, and offers brewery tours and more, making it a fun spot for locals and visitors alike.
-If you’re more of a cider-lover, visit Diskin Cider for a nice weekend activity.
+Jackalope Brewing Company’s The Ranch is open Tuesday through Sunday, serves 16 original beers on tap, has a dog-friendly patio with shuffleboard, and offers brewery tours and more, making it a fun spot for locals and visitors alike.
+If you’re more of a cider lover, visit Diskin Cider and try a flight.
 The cider is naturally gluten-free, but they also serve a handful of beers and handcrafted cocktails.

 For those even later hours, head down to Flamingo Cocktail Club.
-The joint is open until 4 a.m. serving craft cocktails, and they’ve got one of the best dance floors in town.
+This lively spot is open ’til the wee hours, Wednesday through Saturday, serving up craft cocktails — and they’ve got one of the best dance floors in town.
 Or, if you’re looking to sing the night away instead of dance, step inside Nashville’s most famous double-wide, Santa’s Pub.
-It’s open until 2:30 a.m. every night, and the karaoke starts at 7 p.m.
+It’s open until 3 a.m. every night, and the karaoke starts at 7 p.m.
 (9 p.m. on Sundays).

 If coffee is the kick you’re looking for, visit one of Wedgewood-Houston’s many caffeine-concentrated spots.
 Crest Coffee House is a donation-based coffee house that gives the profits right back to Nashville.
-They employee single moms and at-risk youth to empower and teach them trade skills, mentoring them and employing them.
-Coffee you can feel great about!
+They employ single moms and at-risk youth to empower and teach them trade skills, mentoring them and employing them.
+That’s coffee you can feel great about!
 Flamingo Coffee Bar, sister to Flamingo Cocktail Bar, serves a seasonal coffee menu as well as delicious plant-based eats.
 Finally, down the street at Humphreys Street Coffee, get your fix and know that your profits there go right into programs and scholarships for students of South Nashville, who also make up the staff.

 WHERE TO SHOP AND EXPLORE IN WEDGEWOOD-HOUSTON

-Wedgewood-Houston is packed to the brim with creatives — from restaurateurs and mixologists to artists, actors and forward-thinkers.
+Wedgewood-Houston is packed to the brim with creatives — from restaurateurs and mixologists to artists, actors, and forward-thinkers.
 Take a day or two to explore and appreciate the growth it’s had over the last several years!

-For more local neighborhood guides, click here!
+For more local neighborhood guides, click HERE!